flatironinstitute/stan-playground-old/public/markdown/about.md

 * **.json**: Datasets for analyses
 * **.py**: Python scripts for data generation and post-analysis processing
 * **.spa**: Stan Playground Analysis files.
 These YAML files reference a .stan file and a .json file, along with settings for performing the Stan analysis.
-* **.spa.out**: Generated once an .spa task concludes, these files contain the output of the executed Stan analysis.
+* **.spa.out**: Generated once an analysis job concludes, these files contain the output of the executed Stan analysis.
 * **.md**: Markdown files for descriptions.

 ## Workspace and Project Administration

-Stan Playground allows the establishment of workspaces, with each workspace owned by a GitHub OAuth-authenticated user.
-Within these workspaces, users can initiate projects, and handle files and tasks related to them.
+Stan Playground allows the creation of workspaces, with each workspace owned by a GitHub OAuth-authenticated user.
+Within these workspaces, users can create projects, and manage the associated files and tasks.
 Workspace owners and admin users can control access permissions, such as public visibility and read/write permissions for different users.
 Additionally, workspace admins can assign compute resources to the workspace to run Python scripts and Stan analyses.

 ## Execution of Stan Analyses

 A Stan analysis involves a .stan file, a .json dataset file, and certain execution parameters for the Stan sampler, all specified using a .spa (Stan Playground analysis) file.
-With the "Create job" button, a created .spa file launches a job to perform the analysis using the workspace's allocated compute resources.
+With the "Create job" button, the system launches a job to perform the analysis using the workspace's allocated compute resources.
 Upon completion, results are stored in a corresponding .spa.out file and can be visualized using [MCMC Monitor](https://github.com/flatironinstitute/mcmc-monitor/blob/main/README.md).

 ## Compute Resources

 Every workspace comes equipped with a dedicated compute resource for executing Python scripts and Stan analyses.
-The default setting uses a cloud resource with specific limitations on CPU, memory, and concurrent jobs, shared among all users.
-Alternatively, you can [host your own compute resource](https://github.com/scratchrealm/stan-playground/blob/main/doc/host_compute_resource.md) on a local or remote Linux machine and link this to your workspaces.
+The default setting uses a cloud resource with specific limitations on CPU, memory, and number of concurrent jobs, shared among all users.
+Alternatively, you can [host your own compute resource](https://github.com/scratchrealm/stan-playground/blob/main/doc/host_compute_resource.md) on a local or remote machine and link this to your workspaces.

 ## Feedback